‘Queen of Crime Writers, Agatha Christie, was born in the English seaside town of Torquay in 1890 and spent many happy

 ‘It’s great to see the mixture of personals and professional stops along the mile, which really gives you a feel for the writer.
 It also immerses you into the scenes from some of her most famous books and subsequent TV adaptations.’

 For example.
 Princess Gardens featured in the ABC Murders and the Imperial Hotel was used as the inspiration for the Majestic in ‘The Body in the Library’ and ‘Peril at End House’.
 It was also used for the final scenes of Miss Marple’s last case, ‘Sleeping Murder’.

 There are several stops that I was less interested in, such as Beacon Cove and the local yacht club.
 However, these do serve as reminders of Christie’s childhood and where she spend her time.
 Beacon Cove is spectacular, despite the fact that a young Agatha was lucky not to drown there whilst swimming It’s best seen from Living Coasts, which is a bar and restaurant overlooking Beacon Cove and, incidentally, serves excellent cider.

-To celebrate Christie’s centenary year in 1990, a bronze bust was commissioned.
+A bronze bust was commissioned to celebrate Christie’s centenary year in 1990.
 It stands proudly near the harbour, gleaming in the sun.
-Aside from having my photo taken this, the highlight of the mile was a visit to the Agatha Christie Gallery at Torquay Museum.
+However, the highlight of the mile was a visit to the Agatha Christie Gallery at Torquay Museum.
 This is the only stop on the tour that requires an admission fee.
 The museum hosts a dedicated gallery for Christie.
 This displays personal effects, clothing, props, first edition books, and wonderfully written and information panels.